lzcjames/ttn-influxdb-docker/README.md

 An alternative command `docker run -dit --privileged=true TAGNAME_CONTAINER  "/sbin/init"` for using like `iptables`, `systemctl` in the container.

 #### Limitations :(
-The option `--network=host` lets a container to join the network of host, so it can ping host.
-But if the host runs Docker Desktop for Window, it can not route to the container.
+The option `--network=host` lets a container to join the network of host, so it can ping the host.
+But if the host runs Docker Desktop for Window:
 ```
-The Docker Desktop for Windows CAN NOT route traffic to a **linux container** but to a windows container.
+The Docker Desktop for Windows CAN NOT route traffic to a linux container but to a windows container.
 ```
 Ref:https://docs.docker.com/docker-for-windows/networking/#i-cannot-ping-my-containers